dasch-swiss/dsp-tools/k6/README.md

-# DSP-DAS Performance Testing
+# DSP-TOOLS Performance Testing

-This repository contains performance tests for the DSP-TOOLS project.
+This directory contains performance tests for DSP-TOOLS.

 To run the tests, you need to build [xk6](https://k6.io/docs/extensions/#xk6-makes-custom-binaries) with the [xk6-exec](https://github.com/grafana/xk6-exec) extension which requires you to have